GeorgiCodes/conways_game_of_life/README.md

 # How to run tests
 The tests were written with Jasmine, they can be run in the browser by opening `jasmine\SpecRunner.html`.

+# Grunt
+To run jshint simply run `grunt` from the root directory in the terminal.